Micro-Novelty/Spectral-Grounding-Specialized-MLP-for-extreme-noise-robustness/README.md

 ^.
 Step By Step usage:
 ~ download my AWE Encoder, Plug it in python environment along with Any Numpy MLP SetUp ~ My current MLP Already has the single weight (self.W) plugged with special_weight.weight_encoder(), or you can manually test or add more weights
+~ set to learning rate to 0.1 for good balance of learning or lower or higher depends on your needs.
 ~ Create and import make_classfication() to directly test and dont forget to import train_test_split() too.
 ~ you're ready to try the weight encoder and see the consistent accuracy.